Business as Unusual

 So I worked and built a thriving consulting firm over the years, getting a reputation as a no nonsense problem solver, efficient systems designer and emergency go-to-guy.
 Few people knew I had the doctorate.

 Now, at the age of twenty-eight, I suffered the pains of success.
 I was making myself crazy.
 The constant work helped me ignore the sense of being alone in the world.
-Sometimes I played my music to distract myself, but the sense of lonliness was forever in the background.
+Sometimes I played my music to distract myself, but the sense of loneliness was forever in the background.
 I had more than a few relationships in the past, but that was in the past.
+Lives intersect, then change.
 My partners moved on with no regrets on either side.
 These days, my single-minded drive to build the business eventually drove the music out and ended any social life I might have explored.

 Something needed to improve while I could see above the top of my self-created rut.

 Today, after getting up way too early, rushing downtown to fix a broken ATM network at a very big bank, trying diplomatically to tell banking executives their IT people were a marginally competent bunch of bozos and trying to get the bozos to worry about wires, not software, I realized I needed help.
 Not in my business, but in running my life.